digitallabor-berlin/eudiw-sca/openid4vp-r2s.md

 ```

 1. The verifier sends an OpenID4VP authorization request to the wallet.
 The authorization request contains the signing input.
-2. The wallet presents the siging input to the holder and asks for consent to present it back to the verifier.
+2. The wallet presents the signing input to the holder and asks for consent to present it back to the verifier.
-3. The holder consent to the presentation.
+3. The holder consents to the presentation.
 4. The wallet issues a self-attested credential which includes the data of the signing input.
-5. The self-attested credential will be included in the presentation with the authorization response.
+5. The self-attested credential will be included in the presentation and send along with the authorization response.

 ## Authorization request

-The authorization request as defined in OpenID4VP[^openid4vp] section 5 MUST be transported as OAuth 2.0 rich authorization request to include a container holding the input data for the self-attested credential in the request parameter `authorization_details` as defined in RFC 9396, section 2[^rfc9396].
+The authorization request as defined in OpenID4VP section 5[^openid4vp] MUST be transported as OAuth 2.0 rich authorization request to include a container holding the input data for the self-attested credential in the request parameter `authorization_details` as defined in RFC 9396, section 2[^rfc9396].
 The `authorization_details` array hereby MUST include a JSON object with the `type` field set to the *keyword* value of `request2sign`.

 The `request2sign`object defines the following fields:

 - `payload`: REQUIRED.
-JSON object holding the actual data that must be signed by the wallet.
+JSON object holding the signing input data that must be included in the self-attested credential by the wallet.

 Example of the `authorization_details`: